 If you put Amethyst in an oven on a high heat it turns yellow, orange or orange-brown.
 Natural Citrine is actually not that common, it is more expensive and it does not have a bright orange or yellow colour that many people are drawn to.
 Some crystal books, even to this day will show a heat treated crystal as an example of Citrine.

 The definition of Citrine to many people is yellow Quartz, so it is easy to see how this all happened.
 I recently went to Etsy and did a search for ‘Citrine Crystal’ and only 2 out of the first 10 results looked natural to me.
-Before I give you my take on the difference between natural Citrine and heat treated, let me try to help you spot the difference.
+Before I give you my take on the difference between genuine Citrine and heat treated, let me try to help you spot the difference.

 How To Tell The Difference Between Natural Citrine Vs Heat Treated